 - Cost-efficient - other solutions required double the IT management staff

 Paris Community Hospital, part of Horizon Health, is a 25-bed critical access hospital located in Paris, Illinois.
 It is a full-service provider that includes emergency medicine, surgery, rehabilitation services, radiology, diabetes education and more.
 The hospital has been serving residents of Edgar County since 1968.

 IT challenges – reducing management and maintenance burden

 Paris Community Hospital was seeking to simplify the management of its IT assets and reduce the time and effort expended on maintaining the environment.
-With an IT department of four staff to manage 500 machines, the organization was finding it difficult to provide timely and efficient service to users.
+With an IT department of four staff members to manage 500 machines, the organization was finding it difficult to provide timely and efficient service to users.

 The hospital’s environment encompassed a wide mixture of legacy hardware and aging desktops.
 Making changes to the environment required the team to work on each machine individually.

 “Our existing infrastructure was a hodgepodge of technologies and devices,” explained Edgar Weeks, Information Services Manager, Paris Community Hospital.
 “Over the lifetime of this technology we certainly got value for money, but high maintenance and replacement costs were highlighting a diminishing return for our small, lean organization.”